low-perry/dario_blog/_posts/2025-03-04-how-to-enable-syntax-highlighter.in-jekyll.markdown

 **Step 4.** Go to [this github](https://github.com/brazacz/rouge-themes/tree/main) repository.
 Enter the css directory and copy the content of the theme that you like into your `syntax.css` file.
 If you would like to use my custom theme you can find it [here](https://github.com/low-perry/my-jekyll-syntax-highlighter-theme).

-Now you the code syntax highlighter should be fully functional.
+Now the code syntax highlighter should be fully functional.

 ## Tutorial on how to create your own syntax highlighter theme